-65. The DLUHC Guidance and the CIPFA Code do not prescribe any particular treasury management strategy for local authorities to adopt.
-Director of Finance and Corporate Services, having consulted the Cabinet Member for Finance, believes that the above strategy represents an appropriate balance between risk management and cost effectiveness.
-Some alternative strategies, with their financial and risk management implications, are listed below.
+66. The DLUHC Guidance and the CIPFA Code do not prescribe any particular treasury management strategy for local authorities to adopt.
+The Director of Finance and Corporate Services, having consulted the Cabinet Member for Finance, believes that the above strategy represents an appropriate balance between risk management and cost effectiveness.
+Our policy is to have a feathered approach i.e., a range of counterparties spread over different time periods (short/medium/long term), this mitigates risk of changes in credit ratings and interest rates whether they go up or down.